Tips for Maternity Leave in California

 -BIRTH-

 After you have the baby, you will receive 6 weeks of your weekly rate for a vaginal birth or 8 weeks for a C section.
-Your OB can extend your disability if you have medical complications.
+Your OB can extend your disability if you have medical complications (I got one extra week for the heart failure).

 BABY BONDING (PFL)